TSA PreCheck Program For DoD Personnel

-TSA Pre✓™ is a voluntary, expedited security screening process offered at 100 domestic airports that allows participants to keep on their shoes, belt, and light jacket, and leave laptops and 3-1-1 compliant liquids in their carry-on bags.
-The program is currently open at no cost to Service members (including Reservists, National Guardsmen, and members of the Coast Guard, and students at the U.S. Military Academy, the U.S. Naval Academy, the U.S. Coast Guard Academy, and the U.S. Air Force Academy).
+TSA PreCheck is a voluntary, expedited security screening process offered at 100 domestic airports that allows participants to keep on their shoes, belt, and light jacket, and leave laptops and 3-1-1 compliant liquids in their carry-on bags.
+The program is open at no cost to Service members (including Reservists, National Guardsmen, and members of the Coast Guard, and students at the U.S. Military Academy, the U.S. Naval Academy, the U.S. Coast Guard Academy, and the U.S. Air Force Academy).

-In order to use dedicated TSA Pre✓™ security lanes, participants must enter their DoD ID number as the “Known Traveler Number” when making official travel or leisure airline reservations.
+In order to use dedicated TSA PreCheck security lanes, participants must enter their DoD ID number as the “Known Traveler Number” when making official travel or leisure airline reservations.

 Action Required for Participation

 - Locate your DoD ID number (10-digit number found on the back of your Common Access Card).
 If you do not have a DoD ID number listed on your CAC, you can locate it by logging in to MilConnect (www.dmdc.osd.mil/milconnect) and clicking on the “My Profile” tab.

 - Opt-In to the program (applies to DoD civilians only).
 Civilians need to log in to the MilConnect website (www.dmdc.osd.mil/milconnect), click on the “My Profile” tab and then click on the “CIV” tab.
 In the Personnel Status information box, click on the “TSA PreCheck Program” checkbox and scroll to the bottom of the page and click “submit”.
 Service members already are eligible and do not need to opt in to the program.